Our Student/NSF braces package costs $3,488! Click here to learn more.

 What precautions should I take after a root canal treatment procedure?

-- Do not eat until the numbness is completely gone
+- Avoid eating until the numbness has completely worn off

-- Maintain good oral hygiene.
-Practise regular brushing and flossing around the treated tooth to ensure optimal oral health.
+- Continue to practise good oral hygiene with gentle brushing and flossing around the treated tooth

 How long does root canal treatment take?